codeface-io/SwiftObserver/README.md

 2. Implement a [custom](#custom-observables) `Observable`.
 3. Create a [*Mapping*](#mappings).
 It's an `Observable` that transforms updates from a *Source Observable*.

 You use all *Observables* the same way.
-There are just a couple things to note:
+There are just a couple things to note about `Observable`:

 - Observing an `Observable` does not have the side effect of keeing it alive.
 Someone must be its owner and have a strong reference to it.
 (Note that this won't prevent us from [chaining *Mappings*](#compose-mappings) on a single line.)
-- The property `Observable.latestUpdate` is of the type of updates the `Observable` sends.
+- The property `latestUpdate` is of the type of updates the `Observable` sends.
 It's a way for clients to actively get the last or "current" update in addition to observing it. ([Combined observations](#combined-observations) also make use of `latestUpdate`.)
 - Generally, an `Observable` sends its updates by itself.
-But anyone can make it send additional updates via `Observable.send(_:)`.
+But anyone can make it send additional updates via `send(_:)`.
--  `Observable.send()` sends `Observable.latestUpdate`.
+-  `send()` sends `latestUpdate`.

 # Memory Management